By Sherry Bunting

 “The extreme weather makes us feel like we are surviving it and not thriving in it!” she said.
 That was during the polar vortex of 2014, when temps over a four-day period were down to -20 — never mind the additional wind chill factor.
 The winter had dumped three feet of snow just ahead of the plunging temperatures that year.

-The Hoffmans — like other farmers dealing with these conditions — do their best to cope with frozen, caked manure in the walkways, barns and parlor, not to mention frozen waterers, feed mixers and tractors freezing up as the off-road diesel gums up.
+Normal barn cleaning is also a challenge, so coping with frozen, caked manure in the walkways, barns and parlor, not to mention frozen waterers, feed mixers and tractors freezing up as the off-road diesel gums up.

 Much attention is also paid to the especially important job of “tricky calvings.”
 At Hoffman Farms, Tricia uses heated boxes for the newborn calves.

 Meanwhile, at Dutch Hollow Farm, Schodack Landing, New York, Paul Chittenden says the calving pens are watched through video-monitoring or by walk-throughs.
-Newborns often get time in a heat box or wear calf jackets and sometimes earmuffs when it’s this cold, and they are fed more often for increased energy to maintain their temperature and to grow.
+Newborns often get time in a heat box or wear calf jackets and sometimes earmuffs when it’s this cold, and they are fed more often for increased energy to maintain their temperature and growth.

 “Clean and dry and plenty to eat are what we focus on — regardless of the weather,” he adds.
 “Cows always have dry sawdust with extra sawdust stored in the front of the stalls.
 This allows for plenty of dry bedding to stir around each time we groom the stalls when the cows go to the parlor for milking.”

 “Cold weather management is really not too complicated,” said Tom Troxel, DVM.
 He is retired from dairy farming but still sees his dairy herd clients, operating South County Veterinary practice in northern Indiana.